Oscar's Investment Strategy

 2-Acquisitions:

 The second priority, which has also been great for shareholders is acquisitions.
 And here, there is a bit of a special situation that gives Water Intelligence a huge capital deployment opportunity.
 American Leak Detection (the U.S business) is actually a franchise business with 150 locations.
-Currently, 81 locations are franchised while the other 69 locations are directly owned by Water Intelligence.
+Currently, there are 81 franchises and 37 locations are directly owned by Water Intelligence (some franchises own multiple locations).
 When Patrick bought ALD there was a larger number of franchised locations which they are currently reacquiring.

 The rationale for reacquiring franchises is that owners of the ALD franchises are small business owners and some of them care more about the profits than capturing market share and do not invest in expanding their business.
 For this reason, Water Intelligence is making offers to franchise owners to buy their business and many of those offers have been accepted.
 Once Water Intelligence repurchases a franchise, it invests in it, hires a professional manager and tries to grow its sales and profits.